wireservice/agate/docs/index.rst

 * A full set of SQL-like operations.
 * Full unicode support.
 * Decimal precision everywhere.
-* Pure-Python.
+* Pure Python.
 It works everywhere.
 * 100% test coverage.
 * Extensive user documentation.
 * Access to the full power of Python in every command.